 What happens next?

 The Street Tweaks team has assembled a rapid response team who are capable of further clean up work as the remaining paint continues to flake off.
 We will have one or more further workdays until we reach a point where we have removed nearly all of the tan paint from the multi-use path, the roadway, the sidewalk, and parking areas of any adjacent businesses.
-With the paint removed, we will wait for warm Spring weather before cleaning and repainting the multi-use path, using paint and consulting advice from a new vendor.
+With the paint removed, we will wait for warm weather before cleaning and repainting the multi-use path, using paint and consulting advice from a new vendor.

 Is this an environmental problem?